 Avoid Posting on Social Media

-Social Media - Violation of Confidentiality Provision
+Social Media & Violation of Confidentiality Provisions

-Unfortunately, Mr. Snay's daughter posted a triumphal announcement on her Facebook page and disclosed the amount of the settlement to more than a thousand of her Facebook "friends."
-The Gulliver Preparatory School took the position that the confidentiality provision had been breached.
-Florida's Third District Court of Appeal agreed, and the Shay family never received the settlement they had fought for so long and diligently.
+The plaintiff in one Florida discrimination case, for example, forfeited $80,000 after a settlement detail made its way to Facebook.
+The Gulliver Preparatory School in Miami reached a negotiated settlement with Patrick Snay with a confidentiality provision in the agreement.
+Mr. Snay's daughter posted a triumphal announcement on her Facebook page and disclosed the amount of the settlement to more than 1,000 of her Facebook friends.
+The Gulliver Preparatory School took the position that the confidentiality provision had been breached, the Florida Third District Court of Appeal agreed, and the Shay family never received a dime of the settlement.

-File a Personal Injury Claim & Stay off Social Media
+File a Personal Injury Claim & Stay Off Social Media